 Dingo Deli has created a name for itself amongst the expat community of Hoi An as the premier stop for Western fare like pizza and roast dinners done right.
 But, along with its extensive food menu and Lavazza coffee, Dingo offers a coworking space that’s fully air-conditioned.

-If you’re a parent, Dingo also has a garden playground within view of the workspace to keep little ones occupied while you work – a rare find in Hoi An.
+If you’re a parent, Dingo also has a garden playground within view of the coworking space to keep little ones occupied while you work – a rare find in Hoi An.

 Hidden Hint: Get there early to guarantee a seat in the coworking space since they function on a first come, first served basis.